LBCC-SpaceClub/HAB2017/AntennaTracker/README.md

 The other station is mobile, mounted on the deck of the [R/V Pacific Storm](http://ceoas.oregonstate.edu/pacificstorm/), and must handle the motion of the ship and waves.
-This station uses stepper motors with a 15:1 planetary gearbox.
+This station uses stepper motors with a 15:1 planetary gearbox, which gives us 3000 steps per revolution and 0.12 degrees per step.
+This is significantly more accurate than our previous servo solution, which was limted to 1.41 degrees per step.

 ## Install

 Install pip, then from the main directory:

 ```
-pip install requirements.txt
+sudo pip install -r requirements.txt
 ```

 ## Usage: